 7. Know When to Call It a Day

 You can’t tackle everything in one day, so stop trying to.
 The most important asset in your practice is your brain.
 If you’re walking into the office at 5:30 AM every day and walking out at 8:00 PM, does that seem sustainable?
 And do you think you’re able to make decisions with clarity and purpose?
 Go home, turn off your gadgets, get some quality sleep, and refresh your mind for the next day.
-As a side note, you’re always going to be more productive in the early morning hours when you have less distractions.
-If you’re going to shorten your work day, leave earlier instead of arriving later.
+As a side note, you’re always going to be more productive in the early morning hours when you have fewer distractions.
+If you’re going to shorten your workday, leave earlier instead of arriving later.

-If you make these habits part of your routine, that’s just the start of building success for your firm, and establishing stability in your work.
+If you make these habits part of your routine, that’s just the start of building success for your firm and establishing stability in your work.
 You’re only going to drive the practice forward by executing marketing actions and seeking out new business.
 See the proven formula that Practice Alchemy members follow in this free downloadable guide: How to Grow Your Firm Predictably & Create Freedom For Yourself.

 Do you find yourself running out of time to "get it all done" each day?
 We're here to help you worry less about the business of your firm, so you can focus on your practice.
 Book a meeting with us today to find out how we can help you do just that.